Geosynopsis/SatProcessor/ReadMe.md

 >> python setup.py install
 ```

-### Using from script
+### Using from the script

-Users can use each component individually or could directly call script for the computations
+Users can use each component individually or could directly call a script for the computations.

 #### Searching Satellites Images: